-Table 3 shows our results for a variety of parameter values.
-The first two columns show the capital structure of a firm borrowing from a bank and the associated annual firm default probability.
-The next two columns show the capital structure and default rate of that bank.
-The final two columns show the capital structure and default probability of a firm that issues bonds in the public market.
+Table 3 shows the capital structure and default risk implications of our model for a variety of parameter values.
+The first two columns consider a firm borrowing from a bank and show firm market leverage, $V{FD}/(V{FE} + V{FD})$, and the associated annual firm default probability.
+The next two columns show the capital structure and default rate of the bank, where the bank's market leverage is given by $V{BD}/(V{BE} + V{BD})$.
+For comparison, the final two columns show the capital structure and default probability of a firm that issues bonds in the public market and does not borrow from the bank.
 Three results immediately stand out.

 First, bank leverage is indeed very high.
 Our benchmark case yields banks with 88% leverage, a value that would be extremely high for a nonfinancial firm (indeed, a nonfinancial firm with such a leverage would be almost automatically regarded as a firm in distress) but in line with the empirical evidence on the capital structure of financial firms.
-For example, FDIC data shows that aggregate bank leverage has been 87%-95% for the past 80 years.13 Furthermore, all of the parameter variations in Table 3 produce high bank leverage.
+For example, FDIC data shows that aggregate bank book leverage has been 87%-95% for the past 80 years.
+Furthermore, all of the parameter variations in Table 3 produce high bank leverage.
+As all of the trade-off benefits in the system originates upstream, in the banking sector, bank leverage is pushed upward.
+The seniority and diversification effects dramatically reduce bank risk and allow banks to afford this high leverage.
+For example, banks in our base case have an annual default rate of only 0.53%.

 Second, firm leverage is substantially lower than bank leverage, as has been widely empirically documented.
 The average quasi-market leverage ratio for U.S. public firms between 1962 and 2009 is 25%-30%, with more than 20% of firms having less than 5% leverage (e.g., Strebulaev and Yang (2013)).
 A tendency of nonfinancial firms to exhibit low leverage and a failure of many standard models to explain such low leverage is known as the low-leverage puzzle and has generated a lot of research (e.g., Leland (1994, 1998); Goldstein, Ju, and Leland (2001); Morellec (2004); Ju, Parrino, Poteshman, and Weisbach (2005); Strebulaev (2007)).
-For the benchmark parameter estimates, our model produces a firm leverage of 37%, substantially smaller than in many trade-off models.
-This low leverage arises because banks price systemic risk into their loans, which reduces borrowing.
+For the benchmark parameter estimates, our model produces a firm leverage of 37%, substantially smaller than in many trade-off models.18 What can explain a more than 50% difference between bank and firm leverage?
+Obviously, firms do not enjoy the same diversification and seniority protection that banks do.
+The low leverage of firms arises from two further reasons.
+First, a firm borrowing through a bank bears that bank's default costs, and so borrows less to effectively protect the bank (the strategic substitution effect).
+Second, the borrowing firm captures only some of the tax benefits of debt as the rest are lost through the bank's tax costs - the financing supply chain is not completely efficient.